Omkar-01s/Hybrid-RAG-SOC-AI/README.md

 ## 📌 Overview

 **Modern SOC (Security Operations Center) teams face a growing number of alerts, fragmented documentation, and pressure to respond quickly and accurately.
-This project is a Generative + Agentic AI solution that:
+This project is a Generative + Agentic AI solution that:**

-🔹 Reads a security alert
+-🔹 Reads a security alert
-🔹 Retrieves related policies, playbooks, and past incidents using Hybrid RAG (BM25 + Embeddings + LLM reranking) 🔹 Generates a step-by-step Markdown playbook
+-🔹 Retrieves related policies, playbooks, and past incidents using Hybrid RAG (BM25 + Embeddings + LLM reranking) -🔹 Generates a step-by-step Markdown playbook
-🔹 Decides escalation level (Escalate / Handle Locally / Log Only) 🔹 Produces downloadable PDF reports using Streamlit interface**.
+-🔹 Decides escalation level (Escalate / Handle Locally / Log Only) -🔹 Produces downloadable PDF reports using Streamlit interface.

 ---